Female Elk: 3 Fascinating Insights into Behaviors and Habitat

 Brief Overview of the Elk Species

 Elk have long captured the imagination of nature enthusiasts and wildlife admirers alike.
 With their imposing stature and impressive antlers adorning their heads during certain seasons, they command attention wherever they roam.
-Male elk, or bulls, are renowned for their spectacular antlers, used primarily for display during mating rituals and territorial disputes.
+Male elk, or bulls, are renowned for their spectacular antlers, which are used primarily for display during mating rituals and territorial disputes.

 These magnificent appendages can span up to six feet across their broad beams, evoking awe in anyone fortunate enough to witness them.
 However, while much attention is often lavished upon male elk with their extravagant antlers and thunderous bugles echoing through forests during rutting season, the female elk embodies an equally fascinating story in elk biology.